Interacting Large Language Model Agents. Interpretable Models and Social Learning: Optimal Stopping Time Control in Centrally Controlled LLMAs

+Here $\discountfactor\in(0,1)$ is the economic discount factor and can be set to a lower value if the central controller only wants the first few actions to determine the policy.

-\textit{Justification for socialistic cost: }In the above expression, the first part corresponds to the discounted cost incurred if the first $\stoppingtime$ agents perform sensing, and the last term corresponds to the cost incurred for the agents after the stopping time $\stoppingtime$ (which herd and take the same opportunistic action).
+\textit{Justification for social welfare cost: }In~\eqref{eq:socialwelfarecost}, the first part corresponds to the discounted cost incurred if the first $\stoppingtime$ agents perform sensing, and the last term corresponds to the cost incurred for the agents after the stopping time $\stoppingtime$ (which herd and take the same opportunistic action).
 The second term is the delay cost with delay parameter $\delaycost$ in announcing if the underlying state is $\indicatorstate_1$ and the third term is the error cost for misclassification with $\errorcost$ as the parameter.
-The socialistic cost incentivizes revealing private observations to delay herding so that enough private observations are available for estimation of the state.
+The social welfare cost incentivizes revealing private observations to delay herding so that enough private observations are available for estimation of the state.
 The reason we consider estimation with respect to a single state is that many practical applications focus on the identification of a critical state ( hateful user, bad product, etc.).
-The same socialistic cost function of~\eqref{eq:socialwelfarecost} is optimized to obtain a policy with respect to the belief which decides when to stop herding.
+The same social welfare cost function of~\eqref{eq:socialwelfarecost} is optimized to obtain a policy with respect to the belief which decides when to stop herding. \begin{remark}

+In a centrally controlled setting, the central controller is the human operator who manages the platform the LLMAs are deployed on.
+The action space of the agents consists of either performing the optimal action or revealing their private observation.
+The decision to `stop' corresponds to taking the optimal action, as this would result in herding.
+Consequently, the optimal stopping formulation inherently leads to agents sharing their private observations until the decision to stop is made. \end{remark}